-Whether it’s assessing concussions, sports injuries and driving safety, or improving soccer player and jet pilot performance, a lot has been happening in the last year or so of NeuroTracker research.
+Whether it’s assessing human performance abilities, or improving soccer player and jet pilot performance, a lot has been happening in the field of NeuroTracker research.
 With so much being published across diverse areas of human performance, it can be challenging to keep track.
-For that reason, let’s take a bird’s eye view of 5 key findings of the latest peer-reviewed studies.
+For that reason, let’s take a bird’s eye view of 4 key areas of the published peer-reviewed studies.

 Far transfer is the ultimate test of any training method.
 It’s also extremely rare in sports.
 This study trained soccer players on 30 sessions of NeuroTracker and compared them to active and passive control groups.
 Players’ passing decision-making accuracy was evaluated across competitive games pre- and post-training.
 Video recordings of play were objectively analyzed by a neutral expert